 4.3 Million Browsers Infected: Uncovering ShadyPanda's 7-Year Malware Campaign

-Security firm Koi.ai has disclosed ShadyPanda's 7-year malware campaign, infecting over 4.3 million Chrome and Edge users, involving well-known extensions like Clean Master, WeTab, and Infinity.
+Security firm Koi.ai has disclosed ShadyPanda's 7-year malware campaign, infecting over 4.3 million Chrome and Edge users, involving well-known extensions like Clean Master.

 ShadyPanda Campaign Overview